yurukatsu/DimensionReduction/README.md

-# How to reduce dimension?
+# How to reduce dimension

 ## What is for this repository being?